CenterForOpenScience/Employee-Manual/index.md

 Security and Office Access
 ------------------

 COS offices will be accessible to full-time, regular staff at all times - even during non-standard business hours.
 All full-time COS staff will receive an access card to Suite 500 for accessing the Omni Downtown Business Center during non-business hours.
-Notify the Human Resources Specialist if a pass is lost or broken.
+Notify Human Resources if a pass is lost or broken.
 Initial access cards will be provided and paid for by COS, but replacement passes will be the responsibility of the employee ($15 per pass).
 All full-time, regular staff must have a valid and working access card in order to support operations of COS.
 The last full-time employee to leave the office is responsible for making sure the front and back doors are locked and the security system is re-armed.
 (Note: this card is also used for parking at the Omni parking garage).
-If you encounter difficulties with the alarm system, contact information is located on the key panel for the appropriate staff members; immediately call the staff members listed to notify them.
+If you encounter difficulties with the alarm system, contact information is located on the key panel for the appropriate staff members; immediately call the staff member listed to notify them.

 Location
 ------------------